Enneagram vs Spiritual Gifts: What Each One Tells You

 DISC vs Spiritual Gifts: Understanding the Difference

 DISC tells you how you behave.
-Spiritual gifts tell you why God made you.
-Many churches use both — but confuse them.
-Here's how they're different and how to use each.
+Spiritual gifts tell you what God equipped you to do.
+Many churches use both — and confuse them.
+Here is how each works and where they fit.

 Spiritual Gifts vs Natural Talents: How to Tell the Difference

-You're good at music.
-Is that a spiritual gift or a natural talent?
-The distinction matters more than you think.
-Here's how to tell — and why it changes how you use them.
+You are good at music — is that a spiritual gift or a natural talent?
+The distinction matters more than you think, and Scripture is unusually clear about it.

 What Are My Spiritual Gifts?
 A Biblical Guide to Discovering Yours